ruricolist/serapeum/reference.md

 The throttled function is not thread-safe by default; use SYNCHRONIZED to get a version with a lock.

+You can pass MEMOIZED if you want the function to remember values between calls.

 ### `(juxt &rest fns)`